 In New Mexico, we advocate for strong protections from methane, volatile organic compounds, and other harmful air pollutants associated with fracking and natural gas operations.
 As New Mexico families deal with the health impacts of oil and gas extraction, we are galvanizing parents to take action.

 We host cafecitos around Albuquerque that provide opportunities for the community to discuss air quality and climate change.
-And it is not just for the community: we also invite local officials to hear about the issues that concern their constituents.
+These events aren’t just for the community; we also invite local officials to hear about the issues that concern their constituents.

 Connecting with local elected officials.

 We are also working to connect moms with mayors and local city officials through the Moms & Mayors Program, to help moms share the changes they want to see in their community with their mayor and other local officials.
 The goal is to achieve healthier communities—whether through addressing local air pollution issues, adding community solar projects, implementing citywide sustainability initiatives, and more.
-We will be holding the second Moms & Mayors Summit in Albuquerque in May of 2019.
+We held the second Moms & Mayors Summit in Albuquerque in May 2019.

 New Mexico has quickly emerged as a leader in the fight for climate safety.

-As the 6th fastest warming state, there is a lot on the line for New Mexico.
+As the sixth-fastest warming state, there is a lot on the line for New Mexico.